Lactobacillus acidophilus LA-05®

 Further relevant studies: Fox et al (2015), Nord CE et al (1997).

-Lactobacillus acidophilus LA-05® for Lactose Intolerance
+Lactobacillus acidophilus LA-05® and Lactose Intolerance

 The efficacy of the probiotic combination was tested in 50 lactose intolerant adults, who had been on a lactose free diet.
 The subjects were given probiotic capsules containing the strains Lactobacillus acidophilus LA-05® and Bifidobacterium lactis BB-12®, whilst gradually increasing the amount of lactose in their diet.
 The results indicated that 80% of the participants considered their well-being either unchanged or improved, rather than feeling the effects of lactose intolerance (Virta et al 1993).